Neuropathology Consultation Guide

 Preparation for shipment

-Wrap specimen loosely in saline-moistened gauze or Telfa.
-Do not immerse in saline.
+Wrap specimen loosely in lightly saline-moistened gauze or Telfa.

-Place wrapped specimen into dry container e.g. specimen cup, and seal.
+Place the wrapped specimen into dry container e.g. specimen cup, and seal tightly.

-Surround container with wet ice.
+Surround container with abundant wet ice.
 Do not ship on dry ice.
+Ice packs are not recommended.

 The specimen should be retained at the sending lab until the following OHSU workday.
-Specimens should be kept on saline-moistened (not soaked) gauze, in a dry closed container, in the refrigerator.
+Specimens should be kept on lightly saline-moistened (not soaking) gauze, in a closed specimen container, in the refrigerator.
 If the following day is a Saturday or a holiday, then the specimen should be held (even over the weekend if necessary), until the next available OHSU workday.
 The next morning, OHSU should be contacted prior to shipping, and then the specimen shipped in the morning on moistened gauze, in a dry container, on wet ice, to Lab Central at OHSU.
-This is not the recommended treatment for optimal preservation of the specimen.
-Consideration should be given to rescheduling the biopsy to allow coordination between the sending facility and OHSU.

 Preferred length: 6 cm Avoid stretching or crushing nerve.
 Keeping the fresh nerve straight, place it on a narrow strip of filter paper, cut slightly longer than nerve.
 Immerse in 10% neutral buffered formalin (NBF).
 The nerve will adhere to the paper and this will maintain the orientation of the fibers.
 Exception: if the clinician is suspecting paraproteinemia-associated neuropathy, send two samples: one fresh or in transport medium for immunofluorescence and another fixed in 10% NBF for light and electron microscopy.
 When we receive the nerve specimen, we will transfer a portion of the biopsy to glutaraldehyde.